elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

 ---

-### What are some of the benefits of using the Prototype pattern?
+### What are some of the advantages of employing the Prototype pattern?

 <details>
   <summary>